 By Angela Sheets

-I had no inkling how much more meaningful “Let’s Thrive” would become for me until a couple months later, when I found out my cancer was back, and here to stay.
+I had no inkling how much more meaningful “Let’s Thrive” would become for me until a couple of months later when I found out my cancer was back, and here to stay.

 I was first diagnosed with breast cancer when I was seven months pregnant in March 2014.
 A week later, I found out it was also in at least one lymph node.
 With a 16-month-old at home, I delivered a beautiful baby girl a few weeks earlier than planned.
 I immediately began four months of chemotherapy, and underwent a mastectomy and lymph node removal, along with thirty rounds of radiation.
 Now my only goal was survival, and my only focus was to be the best mother I could and not let my treatments affect my children.